jetlagguy/jetlagguy.app/content/en/endjetlag/2024-01-10-v001/index.md

 ---
 title: End Jet Lag Version 0.1.0
 date: 2024-01-10
-categories:
-  - releases
+tags:
-  - testing
+  - End Jet Lag
 ---

 Version 0.1.0 of End Jet Lag is now available to testers for usability and functionality testing.